-And in case that he failed to have a nap before the 2pm “deadline”, then it’s our job to make him awake the entire afternoon.
-We felt guilty at times, feeling that we are depriving our son for a short rest.
+And in case he failed to have a nap before the 2 pm “deadline”, then it’s our job to make him awake the entire afternoon.
+We felt guilty at times, feeling that we are depriving our son of a short rest.
 And for some cases that he really just needs to have that afternoon nap, we just make sure to wake him up after 30 to 45 minutes.

 7. Afternoon Sunshine

 When my son was about 6 years old and more active and playful than ever, we see that he always wanted to go outside in the afternoon.
 Though we feel that he’s already quite tired and sleepy, it seems he still needs the afternoon breeze.